-If you’re an active or accredited investor, you may already be very familiar with the concept of cap rate and internal rate of return (IRR), but it’s always good to review the concept no matter what stage of your investment career you’re in.
+If you’re an active or accredited investor, you may already be very familiar with the concept of cap rate and internal rate of return (IRR).
+It’s always good to review the concept no matter what stage of your investment career.
 These financial metrics are some of the most commonly used in the commercial real estate investment business.
 They help measure the profitability of current and potential investments.
-This article will discuss the nature and value of these concepts in helping you select only the most appropriate, and profitable investments.
+This article will discuss the nature and value of these concepts in helping you select the most appropriate, and profitable investments.

 What is Cap Rate as it Applies to Accredited Investors?